Logging time on issues

 Before you begin

 Make sure that your Jira admin has enabled time tracking, and that you have the Work on Issues, Delete Work Logs, and Edit Work Logs project permissions.
 Anyone with the Browse Project permission can view time tracking info on an issue.

-We've released a new issue view for Jira Core boards.
-Some procedures are slightly different when viewing issues from a board.
+We've released a new issue view for Jira Core boards, and we've started to roll it out for the full-page issue view.
+The issue detail view will look a little different, some procedures will change slightly, and we have a new editor with markup support.
 Take a look at our info page to see what's changed and get the latest updates.

-Teams can set a time estimate for an issue in order to calculate how long it'll take to solve the issue.
+Before you start work on an issue, you can set a time estimate to calculate how long you believe it'll take to resolve it.